The University of Washington (UW) is recruiting a full-time

 faculty member in Radiation Oncology on the clinician-educator

-pathway as an Assistant Professor without tenure by reason of
+pathway as an Associate or Full Professor without tenure by reason

 protected time for scholarly activity.
-This position will
+The disease site

 The selected candidate will be proposed for appointment to the